-China is very much an up-and-coming producer in the global wine and spirits industry.
+China is very much a key player in the global wine and spirits industry.
 It has invested in quality production, combining ancient techniques and innovations.
 China continues to grow, with increasing demand from the domestic market and a more marked presence in the global marketplace.

-With its presence confined to Be Spirits in 2023, China is ramping up its floor space in 2024 to display a choice of high-end wines alongside its spirits.
+With its presence confined to Be Spirits in 2023, China is increasing its floor space fourteenfold in 2024 to display a choice of high-end wines alongside its spirits.